 How strange that one of Upminster’s finest houses, Sir James Esdaile’s New Place built around 1775, fell into poor repair and was demolished in 1924, while the adjacent stable block survives to this day?
-And that after New Place was demolished the panelling and doors from one of the rooms there were shipped to America where they can still be seen?
+And that after New Place was demolished the panelling, doors and fireplaces from one of the rooms may have been shipped to America where they may still be seen?

 Sir James Esdaile, who was knighted in 1766, the same year that he was elected as one of the Sheriffs of the City of London, built a country mansion that reflected his enhanced status.
-New Place may have come to him through his wife’s family but he also had considerable business income of his own, which from 1778 enhanced from his ownership of a share of the profitable Rose Hall Plantation in Jamaica.
+New Place may have come to him through his wife’s family but Esdaile also had considerable income of his own from his business in Bunhill Row, after his father’s death in 1758.

 The final occupier, from the late 1890s was John Wilson, Chief Operating Engineer for the Great Eastern Railway and his family.
 A survey in 1912 stated that “The mansion is old & very considerably out of repair, too large for the immediate district & will probably be pulled down”.
 In fact it survived for 12 more years for when Griggs & Co acquired the whole estate in 1909 they allowed Wilson to continue to occupy the premises, although the company began developing the area around the house and gardens as the New Place Estate, starting with Argyle Gardens in late 1920.
 The memoire “Happy Memories of New Place” by Muriel Sharp (1908-2001), John Wilson’s granddaughter, dates from this period of the final days of this fine old country house.
 Among her memories was “the drawing room, which … was originally the ballroom of the house built by Sir James Esdaile.
 It had an Adam fireplace and in each corner of the ceiling was a cornice of Aesop’s fable of the fox and the grapes”.